mathieu-mp/aio-intex-spa/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Issue
-about: Create a report to help the integration development
+about: Create a report to help the development
 title: ''
 labels: ''
 assignees: ''